AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

   >
   >Adding a script for inserting additional SMTP headers is reserved for advanced users.
 The syntax of this script must comply with the requirements of this content type: no unused space, no empty line, etc.

   Starting on June 1, 2024, Google and Yahoo! will be requiring senders to comply with **One-Click List-Unsubscribe**.
-Campaign supports this capability out-of-the-box.
+Campaign supports this capability out-of-the-box for delivery templates.

+  To apply **One-Click List-Unsubscribe** to all non-template email deliveries, you must run the **[!UICONTROL Copy headers from delivery templates]** technical workflow.
+[Learn more](technical-workflows.md)

   >[!CAUTION]
   >